Tiendil/tiendil-org-content/content/posts/2024-05-01-about-book-the-net-and-the-butterfly/en.md

 ### Material presentation

-The authors chose a style that I don't like very much:
+The authors chose a style that I strongly dislike:

 - Appealing to (questionable) authorities instead of building logical chains.
 - Choosing factual material with an emphasis on entertaining the reader rather than forming a holistic picture of the world for him.